Welcome to MountainIQ’s guide to hike The Salkantay Trek to Machu Picchu Machu Picchu in South America.

 The temperatures remain relatively constant throughout the year, with the average daily highs resting around 21°C and the night-time lows around 5°C.

-The effects of altitude sickness are felt by most at any point above 3,000m above sea level.
+There is always the risk of getting altitude sickness on the Salkantay Trail.
+Its effects are felt by most at any point above 3,000m above sea level.

 You will spend almost your entire trek to Machu Picchu above this point, reaching 4,600m (for the classic Salkantay Trek) or 4,900m (if you do the Salkantay/Inca combination).